Murderous Mascots – Mysteries of Middletown Middle

 Principal Sosa approaches the microphone, capturing the attention of the buzzing crowd.

 “Are you all ready?” she calls out, her voice resounding through the gym.
 Excitement fills the air as the students cheer, relieved to have a break from their usual classrooms.
-Principal Sosa gestures towards the lusca sign and the mascot playfully running behind it.
+Principal Sosa gestures towards the Lusca sign and the mascot playfully running behind it.
 “Today marks the end of our time as the Middletown Middle Luscas.
 Let’s bid farewell to our beloved friend, shall we?”

-Principal Sosa shifts the collective gaze towards the other end of the gymnasium, where a mysterious covered sign awaits its grand unveiling.
+Principal Sosa shifts the collective gaze towards the other end of the gymnasium, where a covered sign awaits its grand unveiling.
 Grasping the rope that secures the tarp, she addresses the eager crowd.

 “May I have a drumroll, please?”
 Principal Sosa requests, her voice brimming with excitement.